java-lovelace/Brisbany-Puerta-tinytask/README.md

 A minimal RESTful API for managing tasks built with Spring Boot.
 It exposes endpoints to create and fetch tasks and persists data in PostgreSQL via Spring Data JPA.

-> Note: This README documents the current state of the repository based on the code.
-If something is missing or incorrect, see the TODOs and adjust accordingly.

 ## Stack
 - Language: Java 21
 - Framework: Spring Boot 3.5.6